-Millbrae is a decidedly white-collar city, with fully 86.92% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Millbrae is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Millbrae who work in office and administrative support (14.93%), management occupations (14.55%), and sales jobs (10.11%).
+Millbrae is a decidedly white-collar city, with fully 88.36% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Millbrae is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Millbrae who work in management occupations (15.35%), office and administrative support (12.89%), and sales jobs (9.52%).

 Also of interest is that Millbrae has more people living here who work in computers and math than 95% of the places in the US.

-Millbrae is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Millbrae is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Millbrae is an extremely ethnically-diverse city.
 The people who call Millbrae home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Millbrae residents report their race to be Asian, followed by White.
 Millbrae also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.75% of the city’s residents.
-Important ancestries of people in Millbrae include Irish, German, English, and French .
+People of Hispanic or Latino origin account for 11.36% of the city’s residents.
+Important ancestries of people in Millbrae include Italian, Irish, German, English, and French.